Line charts illustrate change over time. They’re useful for displaying chronological data.

 Line charts are often used to fill a visual requirement for a report or to abstractly show “data.”
 Before using them, be sure that your audience is actually looking for answers to time-related questions.
 If not, pick a more suitable chart type.

 Each line should have a unique color.
-Limit the number of colors (dimension values) to no more than 6, and be sure to include a legend.
-Review Color for data visualization for more guidance on categorical colors.
+Limit the number of colors (dimension values) to no more than 6, and be sure to include a

 It may be tempting to smooth the sharp lines in line charts to be more aesthetically pleasing, but doing so is misleading because it can obscure and alter data points.
 Spectrum reserves smooth lines to be used for displaying predictive data, where it’s important to communicate a lack of precision.